 Our strategies are to partner with Administration agencies and non-profit organizations to host national conferences, produce and widely disseminate in-depth reports, engage in public speaking, and participate in national coalitions and working groups.

-The Center on Poverty’s Initiatives comprise our two main areas of focus: The Initiative on Gender Justice and Opportunity and the Initiative on Economic Security and Opportunity.
+The Center on Poverty’s Initiatives comprise our two main areas of focus: The Initiative on Gender Justice and Opportunity and the Economic Security and Opportunity Initiative.